Kong/kong-collector-helm/README.md

-*This guide assumes you have a Kong Admin API reachable at my-kong-kong-admin:8001, for instructions to set up Kong Enterprise Edition with helm see the section titled "Tested with the following environment"*
+*This guide assumes you have a Kong Admin API reachable at my-kong-kong-admin:8001, for instructions to set up Kong Enterprise Edition with helm see the section below titled "Testing with minikube"*

 To install the chart with the release name `my-release`:

 1. Add Kong Brain and Immunity registry secret and RBAC user token secret